William Stephenson: Interwar period

 After World War I, Stephenson returned to Manitoba and with a friend, Wilf Russell, started a hardware business, inspired largely by a can opener that Stephenson had taken from his POW camp.
 The business was unsuccessful, and he left Canada for England.
 In England, Stephenson soon became wealthy, with business contacts in many countries.
 In 1924, he married American tobacco heiress Mary French Simmons, of Springfield, Tennessee.
-That same year, Stephenson and George W. Walton patented a system for transmitting photographic images via wireless that produced £100,000 a year in royalties for the 18-year run of the patent (about $12 million per annum adjusted for inflation in 2010).
+That same year, Stephenson and George William Walton patented a system for transmitting photographic images via wireless that produced £100,000 a year in royalties for the 18-year run of the patent (about $12 million per annum adjusted for inflation in 2010).
 In addition to his patent royalties, Stephenson swiftly diversified into several lucrative industries: radio manufacturing (General Radio Company Limited); aircraft manufacturing (General Aircraft Limited); Pressed Steel Company that manufactured car bodies for the British motor industry; construction and cement, as well as Shepperton Studios and Earls Court.
 Stephenson had a broad base of industrial contacts in Europe, Britain and North America, as well as a large group of contacts in the international film industry.
 Shepperton Studios were the largest film studios in the world outside of Hollywood.

 As early as April 1936, Stephenson was voluntarily providing confidential information to British MP Winston Churchill about how Adolf Hitler's Nazi government was building up its armed forces and hiding military expenditures of £800,000,000.
 This was a clear violation of the terms of the Treaty of Versailles and showed the growing Nazi threat to European and international security.
 Churchill used Stephenson's information in Parliament to warn against the appeasement policies of the government of Neville Chamberlain.